Forever Young (Jacob Young album)

-Forever Young is an album by Norwegian guitarist and composer Jacob Young released on the ECM label in 2014.
+Forever Young is an album by Norwegian guitarist and composer Jacob Young recorded in August 2013 and released on ECM May the following year.
+The quintet features saxophonist Trygve Seim and rhythm section Marcin Wasilewski, Slawomir Kurkiewicz and Michal Miskiewicz.

 Reception

-The Allmusic review by Thom Jurek states: "Young's playing throughout offers great technical facility, but he is a democratic bandleader, never showy.
+The AllMusic review by Thom Jurek states: "Young's playing throughout offers great technical facility, but he is a democratic bandleader, never showy.
 Forever Young stands out in his catalog because it reveals an almost immeasurable growth in his compositional skills since 2007.
-These tunes inspire this fine band; they play as if they'd been playing them for ages".
+These tunes inspire this fine band; they play as if they'd been playing them for ages."

 In JazzTimes John Murph wrote: "The airy arrangements afford Young plenty of room to showcase his comely, full-bodied sound and his effortless manner of unraveling melodically cogent improvisations.
-His gifts as a composer are on full display as well, and he demonstrates an intriguing way of enveloping pop and rock motifs into soft-hued modern jazz".
+His gifts as a composer are on full display as well, and he demonstrates an intriguing way of enveloping pop and rock motifs into soft-hued modern jazz."

 On All About Jazz John Kelman noted "Forever Young demonstrates an ability to simmer in a way that his previous ECM recordings did not.
-It also represents a first outing by a quintet with plenty of potential; hopefully six years won't have to pass before this intimate yet delicately expressionistic quintet can once again reconvene".
+It also represents a first outing by a quintet with plenty of potential; hopefully six years won't have to pass before this intimate yet delicately expressionistic quintet can once again reconvene."